rainbow-arena/rainbow-arena/README.md

 ### History
 #### First version
-In the initial version of Rainbow Arena, I rolled my own ECS, since I was in the mindset of doing most things myself.
+In the initial version of Rainbow Arena, I rolled my own ECS, `ces.lua`, since I was in the mindset of doing most things myself.
 I think that was good in the long run, because it helped me understand ECSs.
 What wasn't good was that I avoided object-orientation as much as possible.

 The event system complements the ECS well.
 It was (and still is) implemented with `hump.signal`.

-#### Now (second version)
+#### Now
 Currently, the ECS is handled by tiny-ecs.
 It has more flexibility than my own system, and it's probably just better anyway.
 The event system still uses `hump.signal`.